ROCm/ROCmValidationSuite/docs/install/installation.rst

 **Note:**
 RVS is getting packaged as part of ROCm release starting from 3.0.
 You can install pre-compiled package as below.
-Please make sure Prerequisites, ROCm stack, rocblas and rocm-smi-lib64 are already installed
+Ensure Prerequisites, ROCm stack, rocblas and rocm-smi-lib64 are already installed.

 6. Install package packaged with ROCm release.